uvastatlab/blog/README.md

 - Fork both repositories by clicking the Fork button on GitHub; both repos will be copied to your GitHub account
 - Clone the forked repos to your computer:
     * Let's start with the 'blog' repo.
-Click the green 'Clone or download' button in your forked version of the 'blog' repo
+Click the green 'Clone or download' button in your forked version of the 'blog' repo.
+You'll have to click on the repo in GitHub to see the button.
+It will be on the right side of the page.
-	* highlight and copy the URL (eg: https://github.com/your_github_user_name/blog.git OR git@github:your_github_user_name/blog.git, if you're set up with SSH)
+	* highlight and copy the URL (eg: https://github.com/your_github_user_name/blog.git OR git@github:your_github_user_name/blog.git, if you're set up with [SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh))
 	* Open Git Bash on your computer and navigate to where you want to clone the repo.
 This is basically downloading the files to your computer.
 (Google "how to use cd command line unix" if not sure how to change directories at the command line.
 	* Enter `git clone https://github.com/your_github_user_name/blog.git` or `git clone git@github:your_github_user_name/blog.git` at the prompt and hit Enter.
 You should see a message like "Cloning into 'blog'...
 	* Repeat the steps above for the uvastatlab.github.io repo
 - cd into new repos and add a Git remote that points back to the original repository (the one you FORKED):
+    * `cd blog`
     * `git remote add upstream https://github.com/uvastatlab/blog.git`
+    * `cd ../uvastatlab.gitub.io/`
     * `git remote add upstream https://github.com/uvastatlab/uvastatlab.github.io.git`

 ## Start and work on a new blog post